johnpmayer/elm-webgl/README.md

 [GLSL](http://en.wikipedia.org/wiki/OpenGL_Shading_Language).
 These are programs that take in small high-level values and do a bunch of rendering based on that.
-For example, you can send over a matrix that represents where the camera should be and all of the meshes loded onto the GPU will be transformed accordingly.
+For example, you can send over a matrix that represents where the camera should be and all of the meshes loaded onto the GPU will be transformed accordingly.

 ### Combining Meshes and Shaders